 Signal cable is used in data transmission applications that demand superior signal protection.
 These applications require some of the smallest, most flexible, and highly-screened cables on the market.
 Signal cables are used in a multitude of industries and can be found in everything from computers, medical equipment, and appliances.

-Allied Wire and Cable carries a full line of signal cables designed for flexibility and durability in data communications cable applications.
+Allied Wire and Cable carries a full line of signal cables, connectors and wires designed for flexibility and durability in data communications cable applications.
 For added flexibility, our cables are stranded in layers – a low-cost solution compared to other types of stranding.
 To minimize signal interference and allow for the best performance possible, many of our flexible signal cables also feature overall copper screens.
 The signal cables in this category may be used in dry, damp, or wet locations, making them even more versatile.

 Consider our semi-rigid PVC cable for medical equipment and sensitive data processing applications.
 It is built to suppress electromagnetic interference (EMI) emissions to maintain crucial signal integrity and overall cable performance.